Shivamsharma20055/Backend2/README.md

-# PlayStream Backend 🎥
+# PlayStream backend 🎥

-*PlayStream Backend* is a complete backend system for a video hosting platform, inspired by YouTube.
+*PlayStream backend* is a complete backend system for a video hosting platform, inspired by YouTube.
 It is built with *Node.js, Express.js, MongoDB, and Mongoose* and follows industry-standard practices such as JWT authentication, access & refresh tokens, and secure password hashing with bcrypt.

 With PlayStream, users can sign up, log in, upload videos, like/dislike, comment, reply, subscribe/unsubscribe — making it a *full-fledged backend system* for a scalable video platform.